Top Menu

 The group decided to hold an art fair called “Old Town Holiday” in June 1950.
 From here, the Old Town Art Fair, sponsored by the Old Town Triangle Association, evolved into a nationally-known event.
 Held the second weekend of June each year, it’s the oldest outdoor juried art fair in the country.
 The Fair is run entirely by volunteers from the Old Town Triangle Association and The Menomonee Club.
 The Fair’s proceeds are a major source of support for the club and other community organizations.

 In 2004, with a major gift from the Drucker Family Foundation, the Club bought and rehabbed a building in Lincoln Park, the Drucker Center.
-The Drucker Center has two gyms, two performing arts studios, a fencing gym, and other multipurpose rooms.
+The Drucker Center has two gyms, two performing arts studios, a fencing gym, a dedicated dojo for our longstanding judo program, and other multipurpose rooms.
 While the main office relocated to the Drucker Center, the Clubhouse continues to provide programming space.
-We are in the process of renovating the Clubhouse to return it to its original use in the neighborhood, a two lane bowling alley!
+In 2024, we transitioned the first floor of the Clubhouse back to its original, historical use – a two lane bowling alley!

 Since its beginning, the Club has fostered a sense of community and caring.
-Today, serving over 2,000 participants per year, the Club continues to fulfill its mission of providing children and families with quality recreation and enrichment activities that foster growth and development.
+Today, serving a diverse group of participants, the Club continues to fulfill its mission of providing children and families with quality recreation and enrichment activities that foster growth and development.